phdjsep/quarto-club/README.md

 # How to add your site to the club?

 1. Fork the repository
-2. Add your listing to the gallery.yml file and choose one of the following categories:
+2. Add your listing to `gallery.yml` and choose one of the following categories:
     - `templates`
     - `websites`
-3. Add your `.png` thumbnail to the subdirectory matching the category chosen from Step #2 (`templates` or `websites`) and include a prefix to your `.png` including `category-`
+3. Add your `.png` thumbnail to the subdirectory matching the category chosen from Step #2 and include a prefix to your `.png` including `category-`
     - For example: In the `websites` subdirectory you will find `websites-arrow-workshop.png`
 4. Submit a pull request!
+5.